A New Study Suggests The Gale Crater Rocks Found On Mars Were Created Out Of Intraplate Volcanoes

 In a new study, a Cornell University scientist has suggested that Mars may not have a continental crust like Earth, and proposes the theory that its Gale Crater rocks were actually created out of intraplate volcanoes on the planet.

-After the NASA Curiosity rover drilled deeply into the Gale Crater three years ago, research was conducted on the data that was taken, with scientists observing that there were “granite-like” rocks on the Red Planet, as the Cornell Chronicle report.
+After the NASA Curiosity rover drilled deeply into the Gale Crater three years ago, research was conducted on the data that was taken.
+Scientists observed that there were “granite-like” rocks on the Red Planet, as the Cornell Chronicle reports.
 This suggested that Mars must certainly have a continental crust much like Earth’s.

 However, as Cornell University associate professor Esteban Gazel noted, the process of creating continental crust is both time-consuming and highly complicated.